Deadly clashes in Egypt after soccer club banned

 Port Said harbour was closed on Saturday morning because of the protests and ships using the Suez Canal were directed to a secondary route east of the city, sources at the Suez Canal Authority and Port Said harbour said.

-Eyewitnesses told Reuters that many factories did not open as hundreds of protesters closed roads leading to the coastal Mediterranean city, denying entrance to thousands of workers from neighbouring provinces.
+Shops were closed and many city residents stayed in their homes.
+Army and police stepped up security outside government buildings.

+"Port Said was destroyed economically and we can't find a source of income," said city resident Ahmed Abu Seir, 23.
+"I can't earn a living since the disastrous game.
+How long are we going to continue like this?"

-The EFA said in a statement that Masry's soccer activities would be suspended for the 2011/12 and 2012/13 seasons.
-The club would be reinstated to the Egyptian Premier League in the 2013/14 season.
+The EFA said in a statement that al-Masry would be suspended for the 2011/12 and 2012/13 seasons.
+The club would be reinstated to the Egyptian Premier League in the 2013/14 season, it added.

 During the February pitch invasion, steel doors at the stadium were bolted shut, trapping fans trying to escape from the stands.
 Dozens were crushed to death.